Theology: Etymology

 Through several variants (e.g., theologie, teologye), the English theology had evolved into its current form by 1362.
-The sense the word has in English depends in large part on the sense the Latin and Greek equivalents had acquired in patristic and medieval Christian usage, although the English term has now spread beyond Christian contexts.
+The sense that the word has in English depends in large part on the sense that the Latin and Greek equivalents had acquired in patristic and medieval Christian usage although the English term has now spread beyond Christian contexts.

 Classical philosophy

 Greek theologia (θεολογία) was used with the meaning 'discourse on God' around 380 BC by Plato in The Republic.

+Plato develops his rational theology (natural theology) in Book 10 of the Laws.
+In the dialogue, he opposes atheism and argues that the heavenly bodies are moved by the divine souls of the gods and their intelligence (nous).
+He also maintains that these gods care for humans and aim for the good of the universe as a whole.

 Aristotle divided theoretical philosophy into mathematike, physike, and theologike, with the latter corresponding roughly to metaphysics, which, for Aristotle, included discourse on the nature of the divine.

-Drawing on Greek Stoic sources, Latin writer Varro distinguished three forms of such discourse:
+Drawing on Greek Stoic sources, the Latin writer Varro distinguished three forms of such discourse: